Google’s Page One Results Look Different – What Does that Mean for You and Your Local Marketing?

 The example above, for AZSA member Storage West, shows the benefit of filling out your Google My Business page completely.
 With the right input, if you appear in the page two list of 20, your contact information and photos will show when your listing is clicked.

+Now back to the advice garnered on local search results.
 In addition to changes in the view searchers find, the information in your reports has changed also.
 The data is the same, but the information it gives is different.
 How can that be?
 “Google’s local packs depend on the searcher’s IP so much that you and your neighbor could literally be getting different results for the same query.
 These fluctuations are something that is really hard to track for a rank checking tool.”

 Uh oh, then how do I know how I’m doing?
 Who is finding me, how many are finding me, and how can I improve my results?
 That’s not clear yet.